Whitley Strieber: Current works

 Whitley Strieber is currently the host of the spiritual and science-themed podcast Dreamland, available on a weekly basis from his website, Unknown Country.
 The program was a former companion show to Coast to Coast AM, with both shows founded by broadcaster Art Bell, before being taken on by Strieber in 1999.

-Strieber has also continued writing novels, including The Last Vampire (2001), and Lilith's Dream (2003), both being sequels to his 1981 vampire novel The Hunger.
-As well, he has authored 2012: The War For Souls (2007), a horror novel about an interdimensional invasion, and Critical Mass (2009), a thriller about nuclear terrorism.
-Strieber also co-authored the graphic novel The Nye Incidents (2008), along with co-authors Craig Spector and Guss Floor.
+Strieber has also continued to write novels, including The Last Vampire (2001), and Lilith's Dream (2003), both sequels to his 1981 vampire novel The Hunger.
+He wrote 2012: The War For Souls (2007), a horror novel about an interdimensional invasion, and Critical Mass (2009), a thriller about nuclear terrorism.
+Strieber also co-authored the graphic novel The Nye Incidents (2008), along with co-writers Craig Spector and Guss Floor.

 His novel The Omega Point is "based on a hidden connection between 2012 and the Book of Revelation".
 This title, released in 2010, is Strieber's second novel dealing with the subject of 2012, the first being 2012: The War for Souls.

 An entry in the popular teen-lit genre, Melody Burning, was published in late 2011.
-The story centers on a feral teenager who lives within a skyrise building unnoticed, and a new tenant, a pop-star named Melody, with whom he falls in love.
+The story centered on a feral teenager who lived within a skyrise building unnoticed, and a new tenant, a pop-star named Melody, with whom he fell in love.

 In 2012, Strieber began an alien-themed thriller series called "Alien Hunter", the first volume of which was published in August 2013.
 A series based on the book was released by SyFy in April 2016 and called "Hunters".

 The second volume in the series, Alien Hunter: Underworld, was published in August 2014.

-In March 2014, Strieber and his wife Anne published an account of her illness called Miraculous Journey.
-Mrs. Strieber experienced a cerebral hemorrhage in 2004 and in 2013 underwent treatment for a brain tumor.
+In March 2014, Strieber and his wife Anne published an account of her illness titled 'Miraculous Journey'.
+Mrs Strieber had experienced a cerebral haemorrhage in 2004 and in 2013 underwent treatment for a brain tumor.